deargle-classes/security-analytics-assignments/_labs/lab-python-and-hosted-jupyter.md

 ### Local jupyter notebook servers

-A Jupyter notebook server can be run from *anywhere* you can [install python packages](https://jupyter.org/install).
+A Jupyter notebook server can be run from *anywhere* you can [install the python packages](https://jupyter.org/install).

 ### Hosted jupyter notebook servers